shaloo/docs.arcana/docs/onboard-validators.md

 #### Step 2b: Generate Secret Keys

-After initiating the secret configuration manager, generate keys for the validator node. **The following command will provide the Node Address, which should be shared with the Arcana Team**.
+After initiating the secret configuration manager, generate keys for the validator node. **The following command will provide the Node Address, which should be shared with the {{config.extra.arcana.company_name}} Team**.

 ```sh
 dkg secret init --secret-config=<path>